MerzoukeMansouri/adeo-mozaic-mcp/README.md

-# Mozaic Design System MCP Server Specification
+# Mozaic Design System MCP Server

+> ⚠️ **Work In Progress**: This project is currently in draft stage and under active development.
+Feel free to collaborate and contribute!

+## Project Status

+🚧 **This is a WIP (Work In Progress) draft project** - The implementation is functional but still being refined.
+Contributions, suggestions, and collaborations are welcome!

 ## Project Overview

-Build an MCP (Model Context Protocol) server to expose the **Mozaic Design System** (by ADEO) to Claude and other AI assistants.
-The MCP server should provide intelligent access to design tokens, component documentation, code examples, and code generation capabilities.
+An MCP (Model Context Protocol) server that exposes the **Mozaic Design System** (by ADEO) to Claude and other AI assistants.
+The MCP server provides intelligent access to design tokens, component documentation, code examples, and code generation capabilities.

 ## Source Repositories